Richardaeld/Fat_Racoon_Kitchen/README.md

 + Southern theme:
     + Cutting board logo with stylized engraved text.
     + Southern table runner for background.
-    + Links are stylized as drinks.
+    + Links are stylized as drinks (tea).
-+ Plain bootstrap nav bar with integrated search engine for a good UX.
++ Plain Bootstrap nav bar with integrated search engine for a good UX.

 ## Login and Create Account Modal
-+ Both login and create account modals accessible from anypage.
++ Both login and create account modals accessible from any non logged in page.
 + Validation (Python and JS) prevents users from submitting improper form details.
     + All input's use JS with Python as a double check before allowing upload.
     + These checks look at characters, character length, and blank space input.
-    + Spaces are changed to '_' using a regex for password, username, and email
+    + A regex changes spaces to `_`  for password, username, and email inputs.
-    + JS email validation (proved to be particularly difficult and unique and is detailed in **previous bugs** section):
+    + JS email validation (proved to be particularly difficult and is detailed in **previous bugs** section):
-        + Email validation is limited with suffixes allowed
+        + Email validation is limited becuse of suffixes allowed.
-            + Checks for the email suffix .com, .edu, .net, .org, and @
+            + Currently checks for the email suffixes `.com`, `.edu`, `.net`, `.org`.
+            + Currently checks for an `@`.

 ## Index
 + Index card carousel:
     + Recipes added to index cards for a home made, I can do this feeling.
-    + Carousel offers three randomly selected recipes from head chef to display per featured item.
+    + Carousel offers three randomly selected recipes (per page load) from head chef to display per featured item.
     + Designed to help give users options based on the feature item they want to cook.
 + Grandparent classic polaroids:
     + Recipe's image used on a polaroid picture design.
-This design is used to give people the nostalgia feeling of a recipe their grandparents might have made.
+This design is used to give people the nostalgia of a recipe their grandparents might have made.
     + The recipe's name is added to the bottom of the picture to let users know what recipe they are viewing.
 + Random Recipe section:
-    + Quick browsing links provided to give users ample ideas if they dont know what to cook.
+    + Quick browsing links provided to give users ample ideas if they don't know what to cook.
     + A random recipe with basic information and a image is provided to give users an idea of what to cook.
         + This is followed with a banner if the recipe is a lazy favorite, grandparent classic, or both.
         + This section also houses the head chef's Bio and image to help give the site a welcoming feeling.